 Ready to make your decision?

 Understanding the differences between a finance degree and an accounting degree can help you make the right decision for your future.
-Whichever path you choose, you’ll be preparing for a growing, stable career with a variety of job opportunities.
+Whichever path you choose, you’ll be preparing for a growing, stable career with an excellent average salary and variety of job opportunities.